TheDeathlyCow/thermoo-patches/README.md

 crash or break.
 The only mods that are required by Thermoo Patches are Fabric API, Cloth Config, and, of course, Thermoo.

-# Origins Powers
+# Origins Powers and Integration

-Thermoo Patches provides a few powers and datapack facilities for Modpack authors to use in Origins.
-However, integrating these powers into specific origins (like Blazeborn or Snow Golem) is left to you, as I have no idea what other mods you may want to integrate with Origins.
+Thermoo Patches provides a few powers and datapack facilities for mod pack authors to use in Origins.
+Some of these powers are integrated onto some origins (see the specific patch descriptions above), but this is also meant to be used as something of an API for working with Thermoo+Origins in your mod packs.

+**Important:** The way that these powers are patched onto origins is different, depending on your game version.
+In 1.20.x, these are patched by simply overriding the datapack entry (just like you would do) with a `loading_priority` of `1000`.
+However, as of 1.21.1, this is now done dynamically in Java code, and will *only apply if the origin JSON file is being supplied by the Origins mod itself*.
+Origins added by any addon or datapack will not have these powers applied unless you add them.

-It may be useful to have a read through the [Thermoo Wiki](https://github.com/TheDeathlyCow/thermoo/wiki) to better understand what these powers do, as things such as temperature changes and Frost/Heat Resistance are better defined there.
+It may be useful to have a read through the [Thermoo Wiki](https://thermoo.thedeathlycow.com) to better understand what these powers do, as things such as temperature changes and Frost/Heat Resistance are better defined there.

 | Power ID                                 | Description                                                                                                                       |
 |------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|